 - Singapore Family Trip-Part 9: Child Delight in Singapore Zoo

 You may also like:

 This day marks our last glimpse of Singapore.
-My brother (our generous provider hehehe) made us choose which of these zoos we like best to explore in our last day – River Safari, Jurong Bird Park, Night Safari or Singapore Zoo.
+My brother (our generous provider haha!) made us choose which of these zoos we like best to explore on our last day – River Safari, Jurong Bird Park, Night Safari, or Singapore Zoo.
 Since we can’t decide which is which, he finally declared the latter.
 With his family who had been there once, we set off early so we can fully enjoy our one whole day family getaway.